 In 2013 the Institute of Space and Astronautical Science (ISAS) at Japan Aerospace Exploration Agency (JAXA) formulated a roadmap for space science and exploration.
 Under the roadmap, three strategic large JAXA-led flagship science missions are planned within the next ten years, with launch dates in 2015 (Astro-H), 2021 and 2025.
 The cost cap for these large missions is about $300M, which includes the satellite bus, instrument, launch, and operations.
 Probing cosmic inflation with the CMB polarization was defined as one of several flagship science topics.
 LiteBIRD is a proposed space mission that will place stringent constraints on the physics of inflation.
 It is a candidate for one of the strategic large missions.
 LiteBIRD will map the polarization of the CMB over the full sky at several frequency bands between 50 and 320 GHz, with a resolution of 30 arcminute (at 150 GHz), and sensitivity of about 2 microKarcminute.
 In terms of angular scales, LiteBIRD targets the range 2≲l≲ 300.

-In March 2014, the Science Council of Japan (SCJ) published “the Master Plan 2014 for large-scale projects in Japan”.
+In March 2014 the Science Council of Japan (SCJ) published “the Master Plan 2014 for large-scale projects in Japan”.
 The plan represents the recommendations of the research community at large.
 LiteBIRD is among SCJ’s 27 highest priority large-scale projects.
+LiteBird also recently won the endorsement of Japan’s Ministry of Education, Culture, Sports, Science and Technology.
+Every two years the Ministry prioritizes Japan’s proposed research projects.
+In August 2014 the ministry announced that LiteBird is one of 5 projects that received the highest scores for science impact and timeliness.

 There are more than 70 members from Japan, USA, Canada and Germany in the current LiteBIRD working group.
 The working group is preparing a mission definition review in 2014-2015 and a system requirement review in 2015-2016.
 The goal is to be ready for the launch slot in 2021.